waynewhitty/Quit-Hogging/README.md

 Quit-Hogging
 ============

 AdBlock blocker / detection.
 Block or display a message to AdBlock users.
+Requires JQuery.